logisparte/kano/docs/README.md

 ### Docker

-A development docker image is used to encapsulate project dependencies and runtime environment.
+A development Docker image is used to encapsulate project dependencies and runtime environment.
 To build the image:

 ```shell